-In order to measure the appropriate vibrations, a Slam Stick must be mounted securely to the surface the vibrations are to be measured on.
-There is more than one way to mount a Slam Stick and collect data successfully from a vibrating source.
-Midé supplies mounting bolts and double-sided tape with any Slam Stick purchase that are recommended for mounting a Slam Stick.
+In order to measure the appropriate vibrations, an enDAQ sensor must be mounted securely to the surface the vibrations are to be measured on.
+There is more than one way to mount an enDAQ and collect data successfully from a vibrating source.
+Midé supplies mounting bolts and double-sided tape with any enDAQ purchase that we recommend using for mounting an enDAQ.
 While these two methods of mounting are highly recommended and encouraged, other mounting options such as magnetic mounting are also acceptable.
-An incorrect mounting configuration could result in erroneous data recordings and a user should ensure the Slam Stick is mounted in an appropriate manner before recording begins.
+An incorrect mounting configuration could result in erroneous data recordings and a user should ensure the enDAQ is mounted in an appropriate manner before recording begins.

 In this Article